6 Website features you should check

 Tall Tartan Talks here … Whether you are a new or established freelancer, it is vital to give prospective clients who come across your website the impression that your features are correct and up to date.

 Fear not.
-I have made a list of website features that you should check; that won’t take a moment for you to fix.
+I have made a list of website features that you should check, which won’t take a moment for you to fix.

 Go on, have a look … Open up a new tab, find the admin section of your website, and work through my list.